Slow Cooker Whole Chicken Bone Broth

 - Enjoy it with any side of your choice.

-When broth that’s high in collagen is cool, it turns into a solid gel.
-This is a great sign that it’s filled with collagen and nutrients!
+When collagen-rich broth cools, it forms a solid gel.
+This is a great sign that it’s filled with collagen, like a natural gelatin!

-It’s still filled with nutrients even if it doesn’t gel, so don’t worry!
+It’s still filled with goodness even if it doesn’t gel, so don’t worry!

 Slow Cooker Whole Chicken Bone Broth